How to Set Up Home Assistant Supervised on a Synology NAS

 1. Download the latest version of the VMware ESXi/vSphere Home Assistant operating system.
 Virtual Machine Manager allows you to import OVA files, which is why we’ll be using the VMware ESXi/vSphere version.

-How to Set Up Home Assistant Supervised on a Synology NAS - home assistant download pages for images.
+How to Set Up Home Assistant on a Synology NAS - home assistant download pages for images.

 2. Open Virtual Machine Manager, select Virtual Machine, then Create, and finally, Import.